 You can also follow BugBitten on Twitter – @bugbittentweets.

 Anouk is the Communications and Programme Manager for the Global Schistosomiasis Alliance whose aim is to bring together organisations and stakeholders committed to combatting schistosomiasis.
-Twitter @elimin8schisto Before taking on this role Anouk worked as a post-doctoral researcher working in the Parasites & Vectors division of the Natural History Museum (NHM) of London.
-Currently researching the impact of different treatment strategies on the parasite population genetics of schistosomiasis and on intermediate host snail populations.
-She is a field-based researcher travelling regularly to Tanzania to collect schistosome and snail samples for genetic analysis and for archiving in the Schistosomiasis Collection at the NHM (SCAN).
+Twitter @elimin8schisto Before taking on this role Anouk worked as a post-doctoral researcher in the Parasites & Vectors division of the Natural History Museum (NHM) of London.
+Her research on schistosomiasis involved regularly travelling to Tanzania to collect schistosome and snail samples for genetic analysis and for archiving in the Schistosomiasis Collection at the NHM (SCAN).
 Particularly passionate about public outreach and engagement with science she blogs, tweets and talks about parasites and neglected tropical diseases.

 Christina Faust is a Research Associate in the Institute of Biodiversity, Animal Health and Comparative Medicine at the University of Glasgow.
 Her research focuses on the ecology and evolution of vector-borne diseases.
 She uses field studies, genetic tools, and modelling to understand host-parasite interactions and inform control strategies.

 Hilary is Professor Emeritus of Parasitology at Keele University, UK, having retired at the end of 2013.
 Her research interests have revolved around parasites transmitted by insects and their interactions with their vectors.
 She was Director of the Centre for Applied Entomology and Parasitology at Keele for over ten years and served as President of the British Society for Parasitology.